What to Expect

 Connect with someone via phone

-• They will also discuss with you what your hopes/goals are by accessing services
+• They will have a conversation with you about what your concerns are and what you might be noticing.
+They will also discuss with you what your hopes/goals are by accessing services.

 Completing the Initial Assessment Online

-• You can provide information for the initial assessment online above
+• You can provide information for the initial assessment online above.

 Goals and Principles